RebelGrove - What he said/what he meant, presented by MyPerfectFranchise.net

 What he said/what he meant, presented by MyPerfectFranchise.net

-OXFORD -- Lane Kiffin met with the media Monday to review his team's 28-10 win over Troy and to preview No. 21 Ole Miss' Saturday night date with Central Arkansas.
+OXFORD -- Ole Miss coach Lane Kiffin met with the media Monday, reviewing the Rebels' 59-3 rout of Central Arkansas and looking ahead to the first road trip of the season Saturday at Georgia Tech (2:30 p.m.
+CDT, ABC).

-The Rebels and the Bears kick off at 6 p.m. at Vaught-Hemingway Stadium.
-The game will be televised by SEC+.

-Here is what Kiffin said -- and maybe, just maybe, what he was trying to say -- during Monday's press conference.
+Here's a look at what Kiffin said -- and maybe, just maybe, what he meant -- during Monday's press conference.

 Opening statement…